The READ Act Delivers Results for Colorado’s Kids

 “The READ Act changed how teachers saw data to measure success, it changed how our scholars saw themselves because they saw their success, and it changed our community to say, ‘this is what we celebrate,’” said Jackson.

 While Colorado students have made gains in early literacy since 2013, this work is far from finished and discrepancies across schools and within student subgroups remain.
-As the Colorado Department of Education reported in their 2016 study of the READ Act, students eligible for free or reduced lunch, the feral measure of poverty, were nearly three times more likely to be identified with an SRD than their non-eligible peers.
+As the Colorado Department of Education reported in their 2016 study of the READ Act, students eligible for free or reduced lunch, the federal measure of poverty, were nearly three times more likely to be identified with an SRD than their non-eligible peers.
 And Latino, Black, and American Indian students are still twice as likely as their White and Asian peers to struggle with reading.
 As the READ Act continues to roll out in schools and districts, Colorado Succeeds will continue to monitor and support its progress.

 “We won’t be satisfied until all Colorado kids receive the literacy support they need,” concludes Laband.